kkdotpy/High_Salary_Prediction-model/README.md

 # High_Salary_Prediction-model

-A python project which involves creation of a model which can predict if a particular job title has either high or low salary based on other attributes related to the job itself.
+In this Python repository, you'll find a project focused on developing a model to predict whether a specific job title corresponds to a high or low salary, leveraging various job-related attributes.
+The dataset includes real data sourced from Glassdoor, featuring diverse jobs in the field of data science and associated attributes.
+Explore the Jupyter notebook to delve into project aspects such as data extraction, exploration, dimensionality reduction, model building, training, and testing.